David Blair’s campaign office is officially open.

-Between the couple, the Blairs have six children, endearingly referring to themselves a “blended family.”
+The Blairs have six children between the couple, endearingly referring to themselves as a “blended family.”

 As the former CEO of Catalyst Health Solutions, a healthcare company that provides Americans with “more affordable prescription drugs and better access to health care,” Blair is looking to put his business background to work for all Montgomery County residents.

-The Blair campaign recently recruited some top talent to manage its messaging, policy goals and day-to-day operations.
+Mr. Blair hired top talent to manage its messaging, policy goals, and day-to-day operations.

-Blair, who describes himself as a pragmatic progressive Democrat, is focusing his first run for public office on building an innovative economy for Montgomery County, improving Montgomery County’s schools and closing the achievement gap, creating a 21st century transportation system and ensuring access to quality healthcare for all.
+His primary focus is improving the relationships with Montgomery County’s schools and closing the achievement gap, creating a 21st-century transportation system, and ensuring access to quality healthcare for all.

-Blair told A Miner Detail that a key theme in his county executive campaign is improving the county’s business culture and making it easier for businesses to set up shop – especially small businesses.
-Blair is passionate about Montgomery County home-grown businesses – Potomac Pizza, as one example – and working to ensure that businesses stay in the county and expand.
+Blair told A Miner Detail that a key theme in his county executive campaign is improving its business culture and making it easier for businesses to set up shop – tiny businesses.
+Blair is passionate about Montgomery County home-grown businesses – Potomac Pizza, as one example – and working to ensure that companies stay in the county and expand.

 Blair said his campaign is a “fresh perspective” to county politics.

-The first-time candidate is facing off against three term limited county councilmen, including Roger Berliner (D-Potomac/Bethesda), Marc Elrich (D-At Large) and George Leventhal (D-At Large).
+The first-time candidate is facing off against three term-limited county council members, including Roger Berliner (D-Potomac/Bethesda), Marc Elrich (D-At Large), and George Leventhal (D-At Large).

 Attorney and political activist Robin Ficker is the only Republican currently running for Montgomery County executive.

 The last day to file for office in Maryland is Feb.
 27 at 9:00 p.m.
-The primary is June 26 and the general election is Nov.
+The primary is June 26, and the general election is on Nov.
 6.

 Blair himself offered A Miner Detail a guided tour through his campaign headquarters on Sunday evening.